NickyMateev/IS-Introduction-to-Programming/Week01/README.md

 This is basically the program where you'll write and run your code.

-Popular IDEs: **Visual Studio, CodeBlocks, Eclipse, IntelliJ, NetBeans**
+Popular IDEs: **Visual Studio, CodeBlocks, CLion, Eclipse, IntelliJ, NetBeans**

-Our personal recommendation is to use either CodeBlocks or VisualStudio.
+Our personal recommendation is to use either VisualStudio or CLion(more lightweight than VisualStudio).
+A lot of people use CodeBlocks, but we tend to avoid it due to unexpected computational problems sometimes.

+> NOTE: If you decide to go with CLion, keep in mind that it's a **paid IDE**.
+So you'll only have a **30 day trial** to use it.
+Fortunately, as students, you can make use of your students rights and through your ISIC cards recieve a free subscription for the IDE for the entirety of your bachelor study(you'll have to renew it every year, but that's easy :)).

 Visual Studio Community: [Download][1]

 CodeBlocks: [Download][2]

+CLion: [Download][5]

 ## Creating your first C++ program